lonnyj/webp-imageio/README.md

 - The WebP reader and writer can be used like any other Image I/O reader and writer.

 # Compiling
+The build should work with either Maven or CMake but the Maven build incorporates unit tests to confirm that the generated library works.

 ## Maven
+The Maven build uses the [cmake-maven-plugin](https://code.google.com/p/cmake-maven-project/) to build the native code.
+The Java code, of course, just uses Maven.
 - Run 'mvn clean install'
 - The build will automatically download libwebp and compile it into the JNI library